 Just to inspire you, watch this short from Everard Junction on track and ballast weathering.

-The only problem with ballasting is it’s time consuming.
-After a lot of experimentation I now use this ballasting tool which has saved my hours, probably days, in putting ballast down and can’t recommend it enough.
+The only problem with ballasting is it’s time-consuming.
+After a lot of experimentation, I now use this ballasting tool for OO/HO and recommend this as the best N gauge ballasting tool which has saved my hours, probably days, inputting ballast down and can’t recommend it enough.

-- Get the ballasting tool mentioned above to make it easier and save time.
+- Get the ballasting tools mentioned above to make it easier and save time.

 - There are many grades (size) of ballast available fit your gauge of track.
 Get small/fine ballast for N gauge; medium/large for OO (Hornby) railways.